Skip to main content

 Pre-Review

-The MSU reliance coordinator, or another MSU IRB administrator, will be assigned as the MSU IRB coordinator on all external IRB review submissions.
-The MSU IRB coordinator will conduct a pre-review of the new external IRB submission.
-The pre-review includes but is not limited to, determining if the activity is research involving human subjects, whether the study may qualify for exemption, whether an external IRB may be relied upon as IRB of record, and to confirm whether the reviewing external IRB’s institution has an active Federalwide Assurance (FWA).
+The MSU IRB Reliance office will be assigned as the MSU IRB coordinator on all external IRB submissions.
+The MSU IRB Reliance office will conduct a pre-review of the new external IRB submission.
+The pre-review includes but is not limited to, determining if the activity is research involving human subjects and whether MSU is engaged, whether the study may qualify for exemption, whether an external IRB may be relied upon as IRB of record, and to confirm whether the reviewing IRB or reviewing IRB’s institution has an active Federalwide Assurance (FWA).
 Researchers may be provided comments or clarifications as part of the pre-review process.

 Ancillary Review(s)